 Here are some tips on bringing and using cash in Vietnam:

-Vietnam’s currency is the Vietnamese Dong (VND) and shops in Vietnam do not take USD.
+Vietnam’s currency is the Vietnamese Dong (VND) and the US dollar is not widely accepted.

-ATMs are readily available in many tourist places of Vietnam, but if your debit card doesn’t reimburse your ATM fees, you’ll want to withdraw a higher amount less frequently to save on fees.
+ATMs are readily available in many tourist places in Vietnam, but if your debit card doesn’t reimburse your ATM fees, you’ll want to withdraw a higher amount less frequently to save on fees.

-$30 in cash in Vietnam is more than enough to cover food, rides and tips on a typical day for a mid-range budget traveler.
+You’ll need at least $30 in cash in Vietnam to cover food, transportation, attractions, and tips on a typical day for a mid-range budget traveler.

-Being able to use a credit card in Vietnam is the exception, but below are some places that accepted credit cards:
+Being able to use a credit card in Vietnam is the exception, but below are some places that accept credit cards:

 - High-production shows (e.g., Bamboo Circus in Hoi An)

 - High-cost tailoring services in Hoi An (note that they add a 3% credit card fee)

 - Rides booked through Grab accept cards, but they also have the option to pay in cash